Chiva-Som Hua Hin Review: Does Thailand’s Original Wellness Retreat Still Set the Standard?

 Programs: Where to Start

 Chiva-Som offers a wide range of programs, from gut health and stress recovery to fitness and sustainable weight management.
-For most first-time guests, I still think Taste of Chiva-Som or a balanced program is the best starting point, but there is a wide variety of programs on offer.
+For most first-time guests, I still think Taste of Chiva-Som is the best starting point, but there is a wide variety of programs on offer.

-Alongside the more familiar options like detox, weight management and fitness, there are also more specialised programs such as Cranial Relief for headaches and tension, Cell Vitality, designed to support recovery, vitality, and overall wellbeing, particularly for those who have been through more serious health challenges, and Nature’s Embrace which leans into deep rest and calming the mind.
-There are even niche programs like Total Golf Enhancement, which gives you an idea of how tailored the offering has become over time.
+Alongside the more familiar options like detox, weight management and fitness, there are also more specialised programs such as Cranial Relief for headaches and tension, Cell Vitality, designed to support recovery, vitality, and overall wellbeing, and Nature’s Embrace which leans into deep rest and calming the mind.
+There are even niche programs like Total Golf Enhancement, so there really is a program to suit every person, no matter what their goals and for guests staying a little longer there is even the option to combine different programs.

 Getting There and Length of Stay

 Hua Hin is around three hours from Bangkok, depending on traffic, so it is worth planning your stay accordingly.
-I would usually recommend a minimum of five to seven nights, with ten to fourteen nights being a more ideal timeframe to really settle in and see real benefit.
-And I think this would work well to combine with a short stay in Bangkok before or after.
+I would usually recommend a minimum stay of five to seven nights, with ten to fourteen nights being a more ideal timeframe to really settle in and see real benefits.
+And I would recommend combining with a short stay in Bangkok before or after if you have the time, allowing your transitions to be more relaxed.

 The Reality Check